nelilly/100-days-of-node/README.md

 1. Console.log the `global` variable
 1. Add a variable to the `global` variable
 1. Console.log your new variable

+### 004 Accept arguments from the command line
+Adding arguments into your node command (`node arguments.js env=dev`) will add them as strings to the `process.argv` array.

+1. Create a directory named `004`
+1. Create a script named `arguments.js`
+1. Write a script to console.log all of the arguments passed in, but only the arguments that you pass in
+1. Run a command that passes in multiples arguments such as: `node 004/arguments.js name=nathan surname=lilly devMode=test singularArg`

 ## Resources
 - [Learn Node.js - Full Tutorial for Beginners](https://www.youtube.com/watch?v=RLtyhwFtXQA) (video), freeCodeCamp